-The question for many when trying to decide between France or Italy, is what separates these European holiday destinations from each other?
+The question for many when trying to decide between France or Italy for their holiday, is what really separates these European destinations from each other?
 The answer, is actually more than you may first think.

-We compare both before looking at what each country has to offer, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
+We compare both in-depth before looking at what each country has to offer, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
 All so you can decide which is the best holiday destination for you!

 So let’s dive in!